kammitama5/kammitama5.github.io/_posts/2024-05-17-Friday-May-17th.md

 healthy.
 - I headed out a bit early as I had three research meetings pretty much back to back, and hadn't realized how tired I was!
 - It's been a really fun time, though; I would definitely love to visit Bonn again, for a longer period of time.
+- Oh, and I am on this list of 120+ women "behind many of the technological innovations that we experience today" [link](https://www.ldv.co/blog/women-spearheading-advances-in-visual-tech-and-ai?mc_cid=1a09b11732&mc_eid=08b1ff825a).
+A dream accomplished; I'm super grateful for the acknowledgement.
+It was really unexpected, and I was in disbelief, but I honestly love what I do and have been enjoying research with the people I'm working with at the moment.

 ## Here are some Photos